computablelabs/compspec/TopLevelSpec.md

 ## On Chain Components

+The on-chain components of the protocol control economics and access control.
+If a user wants to gain access to a particular dataset (in a particular data market), or if a user wants to invest in a particular data market, they have to seek on-chain authorization.
+If a user wants to pay for queries, this is also done off-chain.
+The advantage of this structure is that payments and authorization can be handled securely by secure on-chain contracts.

+At present, on-chain contracts are implemented as Ethereum Solidity contracts.
+This does mean that the transaction/authorization speed is limited by the current transaction speed on Ethereum.

 ### Market Factory [TO-BE-IMPLEMENTED]
-The `MarketFactory` is responsible for creaking new data markets and will store a list of available data markets.
+The `MarketFactory` contract is responsible for creaking new data markets and will store a list of available data markets.

 - `MarketFactory.create_data_market()`: Constructs and launches a new data market.
 This is the only public way to create a new data market.
 There are a number of arguments needed in this constructor.
 Each data market has an associated token with it. `create_data_market()` should pass in necessary information to initialize this token.
 It might make sense to pass in a list of `[address_1: allocation_1,...,address_n:allocation_n]` of initial token allocations to `create_data_market()`.
 The Market token would be initialized with this initial spread of market token.
-- `T_council`: Council membership threshold fraction #28
+- `MarketFactory.T_council`: Council membership threshold fraction #28
-- `T_util`: Number of tokens minted when a listing is queried #31
+- `MarketFactory.T_util`: Number of tokens minted when a listing is queried #31
-- `T_submit`: Number of tokens minted when a new listing is listed #31
+- `MarketFactory.T_submit`: Number of tokens minted when a new listing is listed #31
 - `MarketFactory.get_list_of_data_markets()`: Returns a list of available data markets.

 ### Network Token [IMPLEMENTED]